CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 - Runs all of Pathway Tools' built in checks.
 Pathway Tools will look for inconsistencies and correct those that it can programmatically
 - Generates the Cellular Overview diagram for each species
 - Assigns the specified authors as authors for each PGDB as per the Authors column in pgdb-table.txt
-- Updates the PGDB version numbers to the ones given in pgdb-table.txt

 At the conclusion of this stage, you have a full, working PGDB that can be published on the web or queried using Pathway Tools!
 The remaining stages are optional and export the data in the new databases in various formats for use with external programs

 ##### final-dump

 The final-dump stage generates text-based flat files in various formats of the completed PGDBs, for use in external programs.
 It generates tabular .col and  attr-value .dat files (see URL for the formats), as well as BioPax level 2 and 3 dumps of each database.
-These files all go in pgdbs/<database-name>cyc/<version>/data.
+These files all go in pgdbs/&lt;database-name&gt;cyc/&lt;version&gt;/data.
 The final-dump stage is an alias for running dump and dump-biopax.

 ##### blastsets